Regulation in Progress

 “Oh, brilliant,” she muttered.
 “The stupid display is broken.”

-“Ow—seriously, what even is this?
-Some Victorian finishing school simulator?”
+“Ow!
+Seriously, what even is this anyway?
+Some kind of Victorian finishing school simulator, or something?”

 THWACK.
 Now: h8.